 However, it is still a relatively new technology.
 A certain amount of resistance from patients and clinicians is inevitable but additional training would seem to be one way of making better use of the equipment which so many people now have at their fingertips.

-If those barriers can be overcome, and demand for video in primary care expands, you can be certain that Silicon Practice will be ready.
+If we can overcome those barriers and the demand for video in primary care expands, you can be certain that Silicon Practice will be ready.